WHKW: AM 1220 The Word

 Salem repurchased the facility, by then using the WRMR calls, on July 6, 2004, and switched that station's format six days later to conservative talk branded as "WHK".
 WHK retained the existing "The Word" branding and Christian format but began to formally promote itself as "WHKW", using the call letters of co-owned WHKW, a simulcast of WHK licensed to Warren and serving the Youngstown market.
 On April 5, 2005, Salem changed WHK's call letters to WHKZ, freeing up the WHK calls for WRMR; eight days later, WHKZ and WHKW exchanged call signs.
 Salem sold off WHKZ to Immaculate Heart Media, Inc. on August 15, 2019, as part of a multi-station purchase.
-When the deal closed that November 14, WHKZ ended their simulcast of WHKW to become a Relevant Radio station.
+When the deal closed that November 14, WHKZ ended its simulcast of WHKW to become a Relevant Radio station.

 WHKW's Christian radio programming is largely supplied by the co-owned Salem Radio Network.
 One featured program, Truth for Life, is of local origin as host Rev. Alistair Begg is the lead pastor for Parkside Church in Bainbridge Township.
 What's Right, What's Left, a talk show hosted by Ernie Sanders, airs in late mornings and late evenings.
 Some non-religious programs air on the weekends, including Turning You Onto Classical Music, hosted by Beau Coup keyboardist Dennis Lewin and The New Czech Voice of Cleveland, hosted by John Sabol.
-WHKW also since 2020, has carried Warren G. Harding High School Raiders football broadcasts.
+WHKW has also carried Warren G. Harding High School Raiders football broadcasts since 2020.